South Carolina restaurant uses dolls to help with social distancing

-With dine-in service available at Open Hearth for the first time since March, the owners wanted to make the restaurant look as full as they could.
+With dine-in service available at Open Hearth for the first time since March, the owners wanted to make the restaurant look as full as they could, WYFF-TV reported.

 So they ordered ten blow-up dolls and dressed them up like patrons, even giving them wigs to wear.